-The pinna simulation is realized in Type 3.4 artificial ear by terminating the drum reference plane of the Type 2 artificial ear with an ear canal extension and a simplified pinna (see Figure 8).
-The pinna shall be made by an elastomer with a shore-A hardness of 25 ± 2 at 20° C $\pm 2^{\circ}$ C.
+The pinna simulation is realized in the Type 3.4 artificial ear by terminating the drum reference plane of the Type 2 artificial ear with an ear canal extension and a simplified pinna (see Figure 8).
+The pinna shall be made by an elastomer with a Shore-A hardness of 25 ± 2 at $20^{\circ} \text{ C} \pm 2^{\circ} \text{ C}$.

-It is recommended that Type 3.4 artificial ear be used as an alternative to Type 3.3 for measurements on supra-concha earphones and for measurements on supra-aural receivers in applications where the pressure dependent characterization of receiving electroacoustic performances is needed.
-The Type 3.4 artificial ear is intended to reproduce the typical leakage occurring in real use for pressure forces in the range between 1 N and 13 N.
+It is recommended that the Type 3.4 artificial ear be used as an alternative to the Type 3.3 for measurements on all types of devices except supra-concha headsets, supra-aural headsets and forward facing intra-concha headsets (acoustic outlets that do not face the ear canal).
+The Type 3.4 artificial ear is intended to reproduce the typical handset leakage occurring in real use for pressure forces in the range between 1 N and 13 N.